Jackie Chan Stuntmaster: Reception

 The game received "average" reviews according to the review aggregation website GameRankings.
 Jeff Lundrigan of NextGen criticized the game as "one of the least inventive beat-'em-ups in years" and concluded his early review in four words: "Jackie Chan deserves better."
+GameSpot gave it an average review two-and-a-half months before its release date.
+GamePro called it "a worthy workout that just lacks a 'wow' factor.
+It's a nice accompaniment to your Jackie Chan movie rental weekend.
+But if you're really into throwing fists and busting kicks, then Chan is your man."